What You'll Learn Reading This Article

 Care managers can use the patient’s plan to review any preventive services or upcoming screenings that are due and address any care gaps.
 Left ignored, these gaps lead to further complications in health, such as late or missed diagnosis or comorbidities.

-Our platform provides evidence-based assessments, education, and workflows to enable a patient-centered care planning approach.
+The ThoroughCare platform provides evidence-based assessments, education, and workflows to enable a patient-centered care planning approach.
 We give nurses and care managers the tools to take all necessary steps required by CMS for care management delivery.

 Featuring clinical content based on recommendations from the American Academy of Family Physicians, our guided interview walks care managers and nurses through a patient-centered care plan, providing the most common questions and answers to effectively identify, manage, and treat every patient’s chronic conditions.